gmc-code/PC-algorithms1/docs/pseudocode/sequence.rst

 Sequence
 ==========================

-| A sequence is a set of instructions like a recipe.
+| A sequence is a control structure that consists if a set of instructions like a recipe.
 | Every line of code in the sequence is run in the order that it is written.

+| The code below prompts the suer to enter their name then prints a greeting.

 .. code-block:: python

-   print("What is your name?")
    name = input("Enter your name?")
    print("Hello, " + name + ".
 Nice to meet you.")